Follow me on Twitter @RobShmerling

-Stress doesn’t actually turn hair gray.
+In humans, most gray hair is not related to stress.
 In fact, hair doesn’t actually “turn” gray at all.
 Once a hair follicle produces hair, the color is set.
-If a single strand of hair starts out brown (or red or black or blond), it is never going to turn gray.
+If a single strand of hair starts out brown (or red or black or blond), it is never going to change its color (unless you color your hair).
 Your hair follicles produce less color as they age, so when hair goes through its natural cycle of dying and being regenerated, it’s more likely to grow in as gray beginning after age 35.
 Genetics can play a role in when this starts.

 While being under stress can’t turn your hair gray, stress can trigger a common condition called telogen effluvium, which causes hair to shed about three times faster than normal.
 The hair grows back, so the condition doesn’t cause balding.
 But if you’re middle-aged and your hair is falling out and regenerating more quickly because of stress, it’s possible that the hair that grows in will be gray instead of its original color.